tlsnotary/docs-mdbook/src/faq.md

 ### What are the trust assumptions of the TLSNotary protocol? { #faq3 }

 The protocol does not have trust assumptions.
-In particular, it does not rely on secure hardware or on untamperability of the communication channel.
+In particular, it does not rely on secure hardware or on the untamperability of the communication channel.

 The protocol does not rely on participants to act honestly.
 Specifically, it guarantees that, on the one hand, a malicious `Prover` will not be able to convince the `Verifier` of the authenticity of false data, and, on the other hand, that a malicious `Verifier` will not be able to learn the private data of the `Prover`.